Storage Resources

 , so if a user wishes to navigate to their Home directory, they can simply type cd $HOME

 .
 Each user is provided a maximum of 640 GB in their Home directories (across all systems).
-When a user exceeds the soft limit, they are given a grace period after which they can no longer add any files to their Home directory until they are below the soft limit.
-Home directories are also subject to a 690 GB hard limit; users Home directories are not allowed to exceed this limit.
-Note that running jobs fail if they try to write to a Home directory after the soft limit grace period is expired or when the hard limit is reached.
+Home directories are not allowed to exceed this limit.
+Note that running jobs fail if they try to write to a Home directory when the hard limit is reached.

 Note